 Every effort should be made to prevent unauthorised access and sensitive information should not be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.
-If it is necessary to store child protection information on portable media, such as a CD or an encrypted flash drive, these items should also be kept in locked storage.
 Child protection information will be stored separately from the pupil's Academy file and the Academy file will be 'tagged' to indicate that separate information is held.